edinburghlivinglab/ddc/pages/initiatives.md

 * [One Cherry](https://onecherry.co.uk) - for charity shops
 * [MyTurn](https://myturn.com) - for libraries of things
+* [The Shrub](https://www.shrubcoop.org/)  The Shrub Swap and Reuse Hub is a community-led cooperative based in Edinburgh

 #### <a name="essential">Sustainability Advocacy, funding,service, innovation</a>
 * [Transition Edinburgh](https://transitionedinburgh.org.uk)